 If you don’t have enough space to grow, have you ever thought that you don’t necessarily have to grow in a grow tent or in an entire room?
-You can grow in your closet, a computer shell case, or even in a shoe box.
-It sounds crazy, but more and more people are realizing this is possible, it’s called “micro growing weed.”
+You can grow it in your closet, a computer shell case, or even in a shoe box.
+It sounds crazy, but more and more people are realizing this is possible, it’s called “micro-growing weed.”

 Lighting is always the number one priority.
 For micro-growing, LED grow lights are far superior to HPS or MH lights.
 HID lights quickly gather heat in small spaces while LEDs generate less heat—you’ll want to find an LED that produces very little heat otherwise you’ll probably be dealing with burns.
 You can also use fluorescent lights but you need to adjust the color of the light according to the different growth periods of the plants and fluorescent lights do not produce an optimal spectrum for cannabis, so they aren’t as convenient as full-spectrum LED lights.

 In normal indoor growing we would place grow lights above the plant canopy, but this is not suitable in extremely small spaces as it will easily burn your plants.
 You’ll be better off placing your grow lights on one or more sides (if using a fluorescent light) of your plants, which increases light transmission and prevents plants from growing too tall.

 No matter how large a planting space is, ventilation is required.
 Stagnant air can cause a lot of problems for your plants like mold and pests.
 Fortunately, it isn’t difficult to ventilate a micro-growing space: all you need is a small fan.
 For better results, place a clip fan at the bottom of the planting space.
 The odor produced by micro-growing is generally not very large, if you are concerned about this, you can also use a carbon filter.